arsalanyavari/devops-roadmap/docs/docker/Dockerfile.md

 If you want know more about multistages Dokcerfiles you can take a look at https://docs.docker.com/build/building/multi-stage.

-Ok.
-If you want to know about the best practices to writting a Dockerfile you can take a look at the https://docs.docker.com/develop/develop-images/dockerfile_best-practices.
+Also if you want to know about the best practices to writting a Dockerfile you can take a look at the https://docs.docker.com/develop/develop-images/dockerfile_best-practices.